 The Sid Hancock Plate is awarded annually to the club rider who participates in the most club runs.
 One point is given to each rider completing a club run.
-Saturday and Sunday runs count equally.
-Ride leaders should ensure that attendance is notified to the Club Runs Secretary and recorded in the club run attendance book (kept in the club room).
+Ride leaders should ensure that attendance is notified to the Club Runs Secretary.

 Safety and Risk Management

 All riders take part in the group runs at their own risk.
 Those risks can never be totally eliminated but can be minimised by following these guidelines.
 Senior club members will be happy to offer general advice on group rides.
 They will politely point out any deviations to the rider(s) concerned and seek compliance.
 If they believe that a rider’s conduct is putting others at risk they have the authority to exclude the offender from the group run and will subsequently report the circumstances to the club committee who may wish to take further action.

 The Club has insurance through British Cycling and Cycling UK to cover claims against the Club and its officers, but it does not cover individual riders.
 All club members must therefore have individual public liability insurance.
 Membership of Cycling UK or British Cycling (Ride, Race Silver or Race Gold membership) includes third party insurance and free legal assistance, should you need to claim against someone else.